webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 }
 ```

-If you run the command `npm run start`, you should see an output like this:
+If you haven't previously done so, run the command `npm run build` to build your project.
+Then run the command `npm run start`.
+This should produce output like this:

 ``` bash
 > http-server dist